 So here in this case, just divide the total images by a total number of seconds to calculate the images shown in one second.
 So the result is 50 FPS.

 Role of FPS in a Gaming PC

-For smooth gaming experience, FPS is no doubt one of the vital factors as it will run the game hassle-free and the movement of objects will be smooth on optimum FPS.
+For a smooth gaming experience, FPS is no doubt one of the vital factors as it will run the game hassle-free and the movement of objects will be smooth on optimum FPS.
 Now here I have used the word optimum instead of high FPS.
-The reason being, in some games you need a medium level of FPS to notice the movement or steps of a person or object whereas at high FPS you might miss those vital clues shown in particular frames.
+The reason is, in some games you need a medium level of FPS to notice the movement or steps of a person or object whereas at high FPS you might miss those vital clues shown in particular frames.